 Dan’s latest book, published by Fourth Estate in 2011, is a collection of tried and tested contemporary baking recipes entitled SHORT AND SWEET.
-His next book, SHARED, will be published by Fourth Estate in 2017.
+His latest book, SHARED, was published by Fourth Estate in 2017.

 Dan is one of the judges for The Great Australian Bake Off.
 He has a loyal internet following through his website, which has become a key hub on the web to discuss and share ideas about baking.